This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Customizable: Use your favorite fruits, spices, and toppings to make it your own.
+• Customizable: Add your favorite fruits, spices, or toppings.

 blueberries, bananas, oats, honey and butter on a brown cutting board.